KurtHermansen/myJournalApp/joural-app/README.md

 - **Create Notebooks**: Users can create multiple notebooks, each for different purposes or themes.
 - **Add Entries**: Users can add entries to their notebooks, each entry with a title and content.
 - **View Entries**: Click on an entry to view its details in a modal popup.
-- **Edit Entries**: Users have the option to edit their entries to update or correct information.
-- **Delete Entries**: Entries can be deleted if no longer needed.
 - **Responsive Design**: Accessible on various devices with a layout that adapts to screen sizes.
 - **Logout Functionality**: Users can securely logout from their session.